eschnou/gepetto/README.md

 # Gepetto

-AI-powered natural language testing framework that allows anyone to write and run software tests using plain English.
+AI-powered natural language task execution framework that allows anyone to write and run tasks using plain English.
+The primary use case is running browser test cases, but it could be used for any other task automation needs.

-## Project Status
+## Features

 This is a minimal implementation of Gepetto that supports:
-- Basic configuration (target hostname)
+- Basic configuration
-- Running a test described in natural language
+- Running a task described in natural language
-- Capturing test results
+- Capturing task results in JUnit XML
+- Support all LLM supported by Spring AI (gpt, claude, ollama, etc..)
+- Supports MCP to connect to third party actions

 ## Installation